 - ABA Law Practice Division (several periodicals, blogs, and free webinars)

-In solo practices, unsurprisingly, the sole practitioner generally approves technology purchasing decisions, at 98%.
-In firms with 2-9 attorneys, “all partners” are most likely to approve purchasing decisions (47%, a big increase from 39% in 2018), and 21% of the respondents asserted that the “managing partner” approved purchasing decisions, down from 33% in 2018.
-These decision-makers carried through for most firm sizes, though firms with 100-499 attorneys also had technology committees (16%) and C-level executives (17%) in on the approval process.
-Firms with 500+ attorneys charged an executive committee (38%) or C-level Executives (33%) with purchasing decisions.
+In solo practices, unsurprisingly, the sole practitioner generally approves technology purchasing decisions, at 97%.
+In firms with 2-9 attorneys “all partners” are most likely to approve purchasing decisions (42%), although 34% of the respondents asserted that the “managing partner” approved purchasing decisions.
+These decision-makers carried through for most firm sizes, though firms with 100-499 attorneys also had technology committees (21%) and C-level Executives (26%) in on the approval process.
+Firms with 500+ attorneys equally charged an executive committee (25%) or C-level Executives (25%) with purchasing decisions.

 The question may not be who makes the decision to approve a technology purchase, but rather how that decision is arrived upon.
-In firms from small to large new technology is purchased but the process often does not engender usage by the firm.
-There are steps to take to help ensure that firms make smart choices and bring in new technology in a way that sees maximum potential use.
-The need to study and implement best practices in change management will drive user compliance and adoption.
+In firms from small to large, new technology is purchased but the process often does not engender adoption or usage by the firm.
+There are steps to take to help ensure that firms make smart choices and bring in new technology in a way that sees maximum potential use and adoption.
+One way is to ask the attorneys what they want.
+A new question asked this year was “Do you have any input in the types of technologies you use?”
+In firms with 2-9 attorneys, 91% had input into what technology they used.
+When asked, “For which of the following hardware are you allowed to select your own brand/model/type?”
+In firms with 2-9 attorneys, 81% choose what smartphone they use and 69% choose their laptop.
+By including the lawyer in the decision making on what device they use, they may be more inclined to be engaged in the process and be more comfortable using the technology or device.

 Under the Influence

-According to the budgeting and planning results from the “Technology Basics and Security” volume of the 2019 ABA Legal Technology Survey Report, firms that are budging for technology are slightly increasing spending.
-While solos are more likely to maintain the same budget as the previous year (55%), 50% of firms with 2-9 attorneys were planning to increase their budget for technology.
-Firms should consider budgeting for technology training as an investment in the firm, it’s people, and client service.
-Budgeting for technology will help them know where to spend their money wisely, if they can also measure usage and track what is working—and what isn’t—over time.
+According to the budgeting and planning results from the “Technology Basics & Security” volume of the 2020 Survey, firms that are budgeting for technology are either holding steady or slightly increasing spending.
+Solos are more likely to maintain the same budget as the previous year (47%) while firms with 2-9 attorneys are more likely to increase their budget (48%).
+Firms should consider budgeting for technology training as an investment in the firm, its people, and client service.
+Budgeting for technology will help them know where to spend their money wisely if they can also measure usage and track what is working—and what isn’t—over time.
 Plan well, spend wisely, and prioritize accordingly; technology is and will remain an essential part of running a law firm.